brson/rust-anthology/README.md

 and we have to manage it as nicely as we can.

 ## Authorship and licensing

-Consideration for the anthology is being managed optimistically, assuming most authors will be happy to be included. _If you are an author, you see your work being considered here, and you do not want to be part of this, either file an issue asking to be removed from consideration, or contact me privately.
-We want to respect your wishes_.

 Authors maintain the copyright to their chapters, and each chapter is licensed individually according to the author's preference.
 Copyright